Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FXbl9z0HuG0.md

 ### Transcript

-> how can you have so many store items in the game without any solid plan for the story, i mean how do you know we don't have a solid plan for the story just haven't implemented it yet
+> how can you have so many store items in the game without any solid plan for the story, I mean how do you know we don't have a solid plan for the story just haven't implemented it yet